magnujo/PCPP/Week14/readme.md

 There will be no exercises (and therefore no feedback session on Dec 3).
 Instead, please do the course evaluation (opened on Friday Nov 27).

+### Old exam questions
+The exam questions from earlier years are in the "old_exams" folder.
+Several of the earlier exams came with a code supplement.
+Exam and code are named after the semester of the class.

+Notice that the mandatory readings have varried a bit over the years, in particular RxJava and kotlin was not part of the class earlier, whereas transactional memory and akka was.
+Channels and sequential processes were also done in other languages.

 ### Readings